tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 > 43 If [he is not], his faith and hope is vain, for none is acceptable before
 > God, save the meek and lowly in heart;

-"Cannot" is more than just "likely won't."
+"Cannot" is more than just "likely won’t."
 Meekness is a necessary part of faith.
 I believe this has more to do with the inherent nature of faith than with God being particular about how we exercise it.
 Certainly, as the apostle James wrote, "God resisteth the